nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `addtoorg INDEX NAME`

-Adds the person at the specified index to an organisation with the specified name.
+Adds the person at the specified index in the address book to an organisation with the specified name.

 Examples:

 * `addtoorg 1 n/Facebook`
-> Adds the 1st person to the Facebook organisation.
+> Adds the 1st person in the address book to the Facebook organisation.

 <div markdown="block" class="alert alert-info">
 :bulb: Insert tips